genotrance/px/README.md

 ## Installation

-Px can be easily installed using the Python package manager `pip`.
+If Python is already available, Px can be easily installed using the Python package manager `pip`.
 This will download and install Px as a Python module along with all dependencies:

 - Latest: